 Our life in Vegas was good.
 We made many friends over the next two decades; some from my dear husband’s job, some from mine (friendships after divorce is something for another blog post discussion).
-I continued to home-school for a few years until the kids decided they wanted to try public school and I went back to work.
+I went back to work.
 I’ve always worked in the accounting industry because I enjoy working with numbers; organizing, calculating and balancing.

-In 2001, after visiting my 84 year old mom in California and noticing the beginning stages of Alzheimer’s I began caring for her and ended up staying with her for two years.
-When I returned to Nevada afterwards, I decided to start my own bookkeeping services company for small businesses and busy professionals.
+In 2001, after caring for my elderly mother for two years, I returned to Nevada.
+I decided to start my own bookkeeping services company.
 It has been a wonderful experience being there to help others with their finances.